 “They have to go out to live on the further education, and we would like to use it in more education for our students.”

-And that, according to Jonas Emil Rexen Justensen, is a really good thing – also because the market is screaming for people who have digital learning technologies under their fingernails:
+And that, according to Jonas Emil Rexen Justensen, is a really good thing.
+This is also because the market is screaming for people who have digital learning technologies under their fingernails:

 “Students who have a handle on these digital technologies manage to fly.
 These are skills that are in demand – also because they are simply not there today at SMEs.”

-Another advantage is that the team at VIA has messed with the technologies themselves and has therefore gained a new understanding of how companies can use them.
-In this way, VIA can provide much better advice in this area.
+Another advantage is that the team at VIA has messed with the technologies themselves.
+As a result, they have understood how companies can use them.
+This way, VIA can provide much better advice in this area.

 “Now we understand, for example, how long it takes to develop a digital twin, because we have sat with it ourselves,” explains Jonas Emil Rexen Justensen.

-Precisely drawing on the experiences of others is also the advice that colleagues from VIA emphasize when it comes to considerations about introducing digital training:
+Precisely drawing on the experiences of others is also the advice that colleagues from VIA emphasize when it comes to considerations for digital training:

 “It is good to have sparring to avoid wrong investments.
-We have e.g. learned many good experiences based on concrete learning situations.
-E.g. can a static 360-degree camera deliver some specific recordings and experiences, but is a mobile camera more useful in other situations, since most of us today have a mobile,” he adds.
+We have had many good experiences based on concrete learning situations.
+For example, a static 360-degree camera can deliver some specific recordings and experiences.
+But, a mobile camera can be more useful in other situations.
+Reason being, most of us today have a mobile,” he adds.

-If you ask Camilla Nellemann, in addition to sparring, there are two important learnings from the project that you should think about before embarking on new digital learning adventures:
+According to Camilla, besides sparring, there are two important learnings from the project to consider before embarking on new digital learning adventures.

-“It is incredibly important to take digital inequality into account and ensure that everyone has a successful experience with the technology the first time.
-It is also important to develop your manual through an iterative process, where you test it on the target group and adjust it several times.”
+“It is incredibly important to take digital inequality into account.
+One should also ensure that everyone has a successful experience with the technology the first time.
+Plus, it is critical to develop one’s manual through an iterative process.
+This will allow you to test it on the target group and adjust it several times.”

 MADE Learning Factory